Dormant Companies and Their Filing Obligations in Singapore

 IRAS’ definition of a dormant company

-IRAS defines a dormant company as a company which has not conducted any business and has not received any income over a 12-month period.
+IRAS defines a dormant company as a company that has not conducted any business and has not received any income over a 12-month period.

 Regulatory Obligations and Exemptions for Dormant Companies